trco/wannabe/README.md

 }
 ```

+## Frequently Asked Questions

+**Why are my requests not proxied through Wannabe although I have setup HTTP_PROXY and HTTPS_PROXY environment variables to the Wannabe address in the container making outbound HTTP requests?**

+The package or logic used for making HTTP requests must support proxying.
+Otherwise, setting HTTP_PROXY and HTTPS_PROXY environment variables in containers won't result in HTTP requests being properly routed through the proxy.
+For example, Node.js's [node-fetch](https://github.com/node-fetch/node-fetch) does not support proxying until Node.js version 20, and another package for making HTTP requests, [got](https://github.com/sindresorhus/got), also lacks proxy support, while [axios](https://github.com/axios/axios) does support proxying.

 ## Contributing

-Thank you for considering contributing to [Wannabe](#wannabe)!
+Thank you for considering contributing to Wannabe!
 Contributions from the community are more than welcome to help improve the project and make it even better.

 ### How to Contribute

-To contribute to [Wannabe](#wannabe), follow these steps:
+To contribute to Wannabe, follow these steps:

 1. Fork the repository.
 2. Create a branch.